• Skip to primary navigation

 Open Windows PowerShell As Admin

-2. In PowerShell window, type Get-LocalUser -Name “Administrator | Enable-LocalUser and press Enter key on the Keyboard of your computer.
+2. In PowerShell window, type Get-LocalUser -Name “Administrator | Enable-LocalUser and press the Enter key.

 Enable Hidden Administrator Account Using PowerShell